Concussion After a Car Accident – Your Legal Rights

 • Vomiting

-How Medical Professionals Detect Concussions
+How Do Medical Professionals Detect or Identify a Concussion?

 When you see your physician, they will ask about many of the symptoms above to determine whether a brain injury is likely.
 In addition, the doctor will examine you and check the pupils of your eyes to see if they are dilated differently or unevenly, as this can be one of several tell-tale neurological signs of a concussion or other brain injury.